skircr115/ha-amerigas/README.md

 - Ensure you have received at least one delivery
 - Verify `sensor.amerigas_last_payment_amount` has a value
 - Check `sensor.propane_cost_per_gallon` is calculating correctly
+- Note: Cost sensors use `state_class: total` which is correct for monetary device class

+### Common Warnings and How to Fix Them

+**Warning: "Entity sensor.propane_cost_since_last_delivery is using state class 'measurement' which is impossible considering device class ('monetary')"**
+- This has been fixed in the latest version
+- Cost sensors now use `state_class: total` which is correct for monetary tracking

+**Error: "could not convert string to float: '0.0\n# Comment'"**
+- This indicates a YAML formatting issue with comments in template sensors
+- Ensure all comments are on their own lines and not inside template blocks

 [Full troubleshooting guide →](docs/TROUBLESHOOTING.md)